denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ### 3.5.
 Improve check if filesystem exists

-In my initial implementation, I used the `Snapshot` variable to determine whether the script should create a filesystem on the `EBS` volume or simply mount it.
+In my initial implementation, I used the `Snapshot` variable to determine whether the script should create a filesystem on the `EBS` data volume or simply mount it.
 When a snapshot is used, the volume already contains a filesystem, so it only needs to be mounted.
 Creating a new filesystem in this case would overwrite the existing one, resulting in data loss.
 Therefore, it's important to ensure that a filesystem is only created when no snapshot is provided.

 After improving the implementation, I now use the `blkid` command to check for an existing filesystem.
 This command also retrieves the volume's `UUID` for generating the `/etc/fstab` entry.